Dominick Zator: York United

 On February 1, 2021, Zator signed a two-year contract with York United.
-The following day, he was sent on a short-term loan to newly-promoted Swedish Superettan side Vasalunds IF.
+The following day, he was sent on a short-term loan to newly promoted Swedish Superettan side Vasalunds IF.
 On June 1 he was recalled from his loan, amassing five appearances during his time in Sweden.
+Zator made his debut for York in their season opener against his former club Cavalry FC on June 27.
+He scored his first goal for York on July 8, netting the game-winner in a 2–1 victory over Valour FC.